Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 When talking about bed bugs, we often mention sealable plastic bags in terms of disposing of infested objects, as well as suffocating bed bugs.
 Having this in mind, it’s normal to think about killing them with plastic objects or sealing them to death.

 Now, can bed bugs survive in plastic objects?
 Bed bugs can’t live in plastic, but they can survive there for an extended period.
-For example, if you seal the bed bugs in a plastic bag, they can’t feed, and because of that, they will eventually die.
+If you seal the bed bugs in a plastic bag, they can’t feed.
+Because of that, they will eventually die.

 In this article, we’re going to talk about bed bugs and plastic objects such as plastic bins, bags, and containers.
 We’ll also examine some of the most efficient methods of killing bed bugs by using plastic.